-From there The ADA Legacy Tour will spend the next year traveling across the country raising awareness and building excitement towards ADA25 - the 25th anniversary of the ADA in 2015!
-The Tour will feature:
+The ADA Legacy Tour is rolling across the country raising awareness and building excitement toward ADA25 - the 25th anniversary of the ADA in 2015!
+The Tour includes:

 - a four-panel display on the history of self-advocacy, courtesy of the Museum of disABILITY History;

-- an information table with handouts on The ADA Legacy Project and the ADA, plus information from our partners and sponsors.
+- an information table with handouts on The ADA Legacy Project and the ADA, plus information from our partners and sponsors; and

 Six of the Tour stops will be housed at the Abilities Expo, one of our major Tour partners.
 These stops will include a workshop on the ADA, courtesy of the ADA National Network.

 Each stop will have a unique theme and purpose.

 As it stands, the current route (which may change depending upon funding, logistics, interest, etc.) is:

 - July 25-27: Houston,TX hosted by Abilities Expo (Tour Kick-off!)

 - Des Moines, Iowa